-- We give our children every opportunity to achieve their personal best and planning is reviewed regularly and adapted to meet the needs of all. - We set realistic and challenging learning opportunities to support and extend the needs of all our children. - We use a wide range of teaching strategies based on children's learning needs. - We offer a safe and supportive learning environment that can be accessed by all learners. - We use resources which reflect diversity and are free from discrimination and stereotyping. - We monitor children's progress regularly and take action to provide support where necessary (such as referrals to the school nurse, speech therapy etc).
+- We follow the SEND Code of Practice (2024), using a graduated approach to ensure early identification and support for children with additional needs.
+The SENCo works closely with EYFS staff and parents to develop and monitor support plans. - We give our children every opportunity to achieve their personal best and planning is reviewed regularly and adapted to meet the needs of all. - We set realistic and challenging learning opportunities to support and extend the needs of all our children. - We use a wide range of teaching strategies based on children's learning needs. - We offer a safe and supportive learning environment that can be accessed by all learners. - We use resources which reflect diversity and are free from discrimination and stereotyping. - We monitor children's progress regularly and take action to provide support where necessary

+(such as referrals to the school nurse, speech therapy etc).

-We work closely with parents, carers, and other outside agencies to ensure all children's needs are met, and that they have full access to the curriculum and make good progress from their starting points.
+• We work closely with parents, carers, and other outside agencies to ensure all children's needs are met, and that they have full access to the curriculum and make good progress from their starting points.